-Prof Tom Solomon is Director of the UK's Emerging Infections Research Unit based as the University of Liverpool, is on the NHS front line at the Walton Neuro Centre and Royal Liverpool University Hospital, and appears regularly on television and radio discussing science.
+Professor Tom Solomon CBE is Director of the UK's Emerging Infections Research Unit based as the University of Liverpool, is on the NHS front line at the Walton Neuro Centre and Royal Liverpool University Hospital.
+He is President of the Encephalitis Society and appears regularly on television and radio discussing science.
+He has also been recently appointed as Director of The Pandemic Institute, a virtual centre designed to deliver the first end-to-end response to pandemics including the latest emerging monkeypox threat.
 You can follow him @RunningMadProf on Twitter.

 Back to: Faculty of Health and Life Sciences